FH-Cloud-Computing/website/docs/index.md

 Welcome to the Cloud Computing course of September 2020!
 On this page you will find all learning materials you need to learn in order to pass the course.

+## About the Course

+- Cloud Computing
+- Learning approach: Remote learning
+    - Educational materials in writing.
+    - Videos and slide decks are available for the lecture part
+    - Videos of all demos are available.
+    - Source code is available on GitHub for all demos.
+    - Homework preparation tasks / learning diary, project work.
+    - Online consultation for participants once a week.
+- 4 ECTS, roughly 112 hours of study (5-7 hours of study per week recommended)
+- Lectures are on the [lectures page](/lectures/index.md).
+- Grading is described on the [grading page](/grading/index.md).
+- Deadlines are described on the [deadlines page](/deadlines/index.md).
+- Testing is described on the [testing page](/testing/index.md).
+- Find help on the [getting help page](/help/index.md).

 ## About us

 ### Peter Wenzl